1Solon/obsidian/College/Machine Learning/ML Lecture 2.md

 1. **Basic Concept**: Classify a query instance based on the most similar historical instances.
 2. **Distance Calculation**: Compute the distance from the query to each instance in the training set.
 3. **k Selection**: Choose the `k` nearest instances and use their majority class for prediction.
-4. **Weighted k-NN**: Assign more weight to nearer neighbors, potentially improving accuracy.
+4. **Weighted k-NN**: Assign more weight to nearer neighbours, potentially improving accuracy.

 ---